UmamiAppearance/MutarJS/README.md

 ```

+### Methods
-Even though the object has far more options, than the toolkit provides, there is much less to explain.
-First of all, the with the toolkit introduced functions above are all available as object methods.
-The difference is, that the object holds an an array which gets modified, it is therefore not necessary to always store the output of the method.
+Even though the object has far more methods, than the toolkit provides, there is much less to explain.
+First of all the introduced functions above are all available as object methods.
+The difference is, that the object holds an the array which gets modified, it is therefore not necessary to always store the output of the method.
+And also you do not have to hand over a typed array.